The 1960's were really the heyday for Citroëns in the USA and perhaps in France too. Read on to see what was happening in Seattle in the 1960's.

 Chuck McConnell passed away on August 18, 2007, at the age of 90.
 He is survived by his daughter in sprit, Leti Barr.
 Chuck was a wonderful, friendly, and talented man.
 Chuck, wherever you are, we miss you.

 Paul Jolley, the other original founder of Automobiles Internationale(s), lived for many years in a West Seattle home just down the street from Chuck McConnell.
 In the late 1990's, he suddenly disappeared from sight, leaving behind a tired CX wagon and a rusty Traction Avant parked on the street.
-His disappearance is sort of a mystery, as he did not tell any of his friends where he was going.
+His disappearance is sort of a mystery.
 The cars had long since disappeared as well, most likely towed away by the city.

 We recently discovered that Paul R. Jolley's last known address was in Kent, Washington where he died in June of 2008.